-Given these factors, we believe that StoneCastle Financial will continue to offer investors an attractive and differentiated opportunity, unparalleled in the public markets, and, also as an impact investment that provides a societal good.
-We believe the combination of our long-term investment strategy, consistent and stable income stream and rigorous credit standards, position StoneCastle Financial to deliver sustainable income, capital appreciation, and risk-adjusted total returns.
+Given these factors, we believe that Arrow Mark Financial continues to offer investors a unique investment vehicle, unparalleled in the public markets.
+We believe the combination of our long-term investment strategy, consistent and stable income stream, and rigorous credit standards, position the Company to deliver sustainable income, capital preservation, and total risk-adjusted total returns.

-On the following pages, we provide additional details on our 2020 financial and operational results.

-We appreciate your continued support and interest in StoneCastle Financial and its mission.
+On the following pages, we provide additional details on our 2021 financial and operational results.
+We appreciate your continued support of ArrowMark Financial.
 We look forward to updating you on our progress throughout the year.